IBM/cloud-functions-workshops/Prerequisites/signup.md

 ![Registration page](images/IBM-Cloud-Cloud-Foundry-Orgs.png)

-The value should be either `UK South` or `US South`.
-Remember this value for the next step (Installing the IBM Cloud CLI).
+🚨The value should be either `UK South` or `US South`.
+Remember this as tge default region value for the next step (Installing the IBM Cloud CLI).

 _**Note** IBM Cloud Functions is [available in other regions](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_regions) as well if you upgrade from a Lite account._